Structuring XML and metadata to ensure your content gets discovered

 Publishers know that libraries and other content consumers have difficulty locating relevant documents (standards, journal articles, books, book chapters, etc.) primarily due to the complex, varying requirements of the many discovery, abstracting, and indexing services.

 Discovery Bridge bridges the gap between publishers and the complex web of discovery vendors such as EBSCO, ProQuest, Kudos, Web of Science, and many others.
-Discovery Bridge is a continuous platform of content transformations and metadata feeds, ensuring that each vendor receives the data the way they need it as soon as the content is available online.
+DCL Discovery Bridge creates vendor-specific metadata feeds for discovery platforms.
+Discovery Bridge is a continuous platform of content transformations and metadata feeds, ensuring that each vendor receives content optimized and structured per the discovery platform specifications.

 The importance of having a plan and process for content QA

 Assuring content quality in today's business environment is vitally important.
 Most content is an accumulation from various sources that builds up over time.
 Periodic review and analysis focuses efforts on identifying and improving ongoing content quality, consistency and accuracy.

 The first step in DCL Markup Check is content analysis, which quickly identifies areas for investigation.
 Organizations recognize immediate benefits including

 Scholarly publishers and researchers have a complex and symbiotic relationship.
 Each year, 10 million researchers around the world access 2.5 billion journal articles online.
 Yet it takes an average of 15 clicks for a researcher to find and access a journal article.
 It's even more complicated for students accessing content from libraries, dorm rooms, and cafes.

 A Complex Web to Navigate